adrianomartino/CRUDo/README.md

 - avoid repetitions thanks to an over normalized database
 - Support drafts also for updates
 - support multiple user levels (Public, Registered, Author, Editor, Supervisor, Admin, Superadmin)
-- Automaticaaly manage and serve the right images for any devices and pixel densities
+- Automatically manage and serve the right images for any devices and pixel densities
 - Work in a safe environment
 - Break it down into loos modules
 - Supporting multiple websites
 - Have a fast, performant clean code

+------- MVC based -------

+As of today Models Views and Controllers are in 3 separate folders.
+I indend to change this structure by having a folder for each feature with its own Controller, Model and View(s).

+------- All classes are autoloaded -----

+Adding a new Class is as easy as creating a new file.
+No need to edit anything else for the class to be included

+------- Most things are handled to Static methods and CONSTANTS ------

+This way the access to each memory slot will be faster.
+Also the most important info needed at hand in most classes and methods are available right away.

+------- 1 Config file to setup your website ------

+Most preferences can be handled through 1 config.ini file

 ------- More info will be added --------